Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: MAPPO-BASED MULTI-UAV TRAJECTORY PLANNING

 \subsection{Utilization of Beamforming Results}

-As shown in Fig. \ref{fig:framework}, the pre-trained GNN beamformer is integrated into the environment to provide real-time performance feedback.
+As shown in Fig. \ref{framework}, the pre-trained GNN beamformer is integrated into the environment to provide real-time performance feedback.
 Specifically, at each time step $t$, for any given UAV locations, the GNN maps the current CSI matrix $\mathbf{H}[t]$ to the beamforming vectors $\mathbf{W}[t]$ by $\mathbf{W}[t] = f_{\boldsymbol{\theta}}(\mathbf{H}[t])$.
 Subsequently, the system calculates the instantaneous sum rate $R[t]$ based on $\mathbf{W}[t]$, which serves as part of the reward signal for the MARL agents (detailed in Section \ref{Dec-POMDP}).
 This mechanism encapsulates the underlying interference management, allowing the MAPPO agents to optimize long-term trajectories based solely on the observed states and the GNN-feedback rewards.